fnalways/terminus-docs/docs/manual/concepts/application.md

 * **Centralized management**: Only administrators can install the core service of a shared application.
 Administrators are responsible for installing, configuring, and hosting the app's service, resources, and runtime environment within the cluster.
 * **Easy identification**: In Olares Market, shared applications are typically marked with a "Shared" label for easy identification.
 * **Flexible access**: The method for accessing a shared application depends on the app's form:
-    * **Headless backend service**: For shared applications that do not have a direct user interface (e.g., Ollama), users typically need to install an **authorized application** to serve as the service access point.
+    * **Headless backend service**: For shared applications that typically run as a background service without a graphical UI (e.g., Ollama), users need to install a **reference application** to call the service.
 For example, users within the cluster can access the Ollama service via Open WebUI or LobeChat.
     * **Complete application with built-in UI**: For shared applications that include a complete user interface and backend service themselves (e.g., ComfyUI Shared or Dify Shared), administrators and other users in the cluster can obtain the service access point by directly installing the shared application itself.

-### Authorized application
+### Reference applications

-Authorized applications are applications that have been granted access to specific shared applications within Olares.
+Reference applications are applications that have been granted access to specific shared applications within Olares.
 They typically provide a user-friendly interface, allowing users to easily access the APIs or services exposed by the shared applications.

-For example, Open WebUI, LobeChat, and n8n are authorized applications for Ollama.
-Dify Shared is the authorized application of itself.
+For example, Open WebUI, LobeChat, and n8n are reference applications for Ollama.
+Dify Shared is the reference application of itself.

 ### Dependencies

 Dependencies are prerequisite applications that must be present for certain applications to function properly.
 Before installing an application with dependencies, users must ensure all required dependencies are already installed in the cluster.

 ### Service provider